ImtiazVision/Java/Notes.md

 - **It is Secure and Dynamic**: It is designed to securely run code from distant sources.
 - It has language support as well as networking libraries.
 - **It is Robust**: Java has its own powerful memory management system.
 This helps to eliminate errors by checking the code during compilation and execution.
-- **Java is Multithreaded**: it supports numerous thread executions (i.e. lightweight processes), as well as a set of synchronization primitives.
+- **Java is Multi-threaded**: it supports numerous thread executions (i.e. lightweight processes), as well as a set of synchronization primitives.

 **Java** is a widely used programming language for embedded system development, backend systems, and APIs.
 It's referred to as an object-oriented programming language.
 Some of Java's core concepts include **Recursion** and **Parallelism**.